joshclyde/game-please-thanks/backlog.md

 - [ ] vscode custom explorer view
 - [ ] vscode custom icons
 - [ ] get rid of type assertions
+- [ ] typescript namespaces and how they build with webpack
+- [ ] naming conventions for literally everything
+- [ ] chrome debugger and launching from vs code

 ## Project Features/Domains Ideas